How it works

 Guest critics were paid $75 in cash at the end of their visit.

-They were paid $15 an hour—above living wage in Providence, RI at that time—for 5 hours of work.
+They were paid $15 an hour—above living wage in Providence, RI—for 5 hours of work.
 This included a 30-minute pre-visit phone interview, a 1-hour orientation, 2-hours looking at art, 1-hour discussion and critique, and a final 30-minute post-visit phone interview.

 Screen Shot 2018-03-11 at 8.28.04 PM.png